 To prove that a design, manufacturing, or marketing defect caused your injury, you need strong evidence to bring a case against large and powerful companies like Johnson & Johnson, Monsanto, Bayer, and 3M.
 Mass tort lawyers can help you collect the necessary evidence through the legal discovery process.

-We Represent Clients in a Variety of Mass Tort Cases
+We Represent Clients From All Over Georgia in a Variety of Defective Product Liability Lawsuits

 We are committed to helping people who have been hurt by a large company’s negligence make a fair recovery.
 Currently, some of the mass tort cases we handle include: